rene78/BitcoinMythBusters/README.md

 ***

-# Support
+# Contribute

 You can add or edit questions and answers in your native language by clicking the *Edit* button on each page.
-The more people help the better this guideline gets!
+If you add a new Critic & Rebuttal make sure to **give a summary of your answer in triple-backticks**, thus others can quickly copy & paste it.